tari-project/tari/RFC/src/Glossary.md

 The base layer token.
 Tari coins are released according to the [emission schedule] on the Tari [base layer] [blockchain] in [coinbase transaction]s.

+## Trusted Node
+[trusted node]: #trusted-node 'A permissioned Validator Node nominated by an Asset Issuer'

+A permissioned Validator Node nominated by an Asset Issuer that will form part of the committee for that Digital Asset.

 ## Unspent transaction outputs
 [utxo]: #unspent-transaction-outputs